 According to one of the most reputable USA car news agencies, they rated the FJ 8.3/10 overall.
 This was from 74 pieces of data collected and analyzed, ranging between reliability, total ownership costs, and published reviews of the FJ Cruiser since it was released in 07.

-They recommend going for an earlier model with some factory standard upgrades and mention price should be your main criteria when shopping for a used FJ Cruiser.
+They recommend going for an earlier model with some factory standard upgrades and mention price should be your main criterion when shopping for a used FJ Cruiser.

 How reliable is the FJ Cruiser?
 Well, the 2014 model earned itself a whopping 5/5 and was rated as one of the most reliable mid-size SUV money can buy, according to J.D.
 Power and Associates.